AHWALab/EF5Docs/source/inundation_models.rst

 •	Requires all areas eligible for inundation to drain to the designated drainage network (Hydro-conditioning).
 •	Higher resolutions can lack sufficient representation of fine grain features such as embankments, flood walls, and closure structures.

-The folloing Figure briefly shows the HAND methodological procedure.
+The following Figure briefly shows the HAND methodological procedure.

 .. image:: _static/HAND.png
    :width: 800